log2timeline/dftimewolf/docs/recipe-list.md

 ## `workspace_user_drive_ts`

-Collects Drive records and adds to Timesketch
+Collects Drive records for a Workspace user and adds them to Timesketch

 **Details:**

-Collects drive records for a Workspace user and adds them to Timesketch.
+Collects Drive records for a Workspace user and adds them to Timesketch.

 Modules: `WorkspaceAuditCollector`, `WorkspaceAuditTimesketch`, `TimesketchExporter`